mattx7/ComputerNetworks-Chat/README.md

 This application is a small chat that runs in the shell.
 It consists of two separate parts, a client and a server.
 It is to consider that the server has to run before the chat.

+# Contents:
+1.Getting started
+  1.a Server
+  1.b Client
+2. Specifications
+  2.a For user
+  2.b For devs
+3. Datamodel

 ## Getting started

 The JAR can be build with the Gradle-Task "fatJar".
 This will create a ChatApp.jar in the build/libs directory.